sabin66/sabin66/README.md

 I'm interested in software development and building practical solutions.
 Currently learning and growing my skills through personal and academic projects.

-* 🌍  I'm based in Szczecin
+* 🌍  I'm based in Szczecin, Poland
 * ✉️  You can contact me at [dorian.sobieranski@gmail.com](mailto:dorian.sobieranski@gmail.com)
 * Currently working on a small project.
 More to be added soon...